Tips for Taps Blog

 How Do Radioactive Particles Affect My Health?

+Unfortunately, the effects from radioactive particles in water can cause cancer and can even lead to fatal complications.
 While our skin can protect us against alpha particles in the environment, exposure to radiation through water is particularly dangerous because radioactive elements damage tissues and organs.

 Radioactive particles cause damage by breaking chemical bonds in molecules that can drastically alter our body’s ability to function.
 If a group of cells crucial to bodily function dies, the effects can be fatal.